 You know how it goes: You drop a pretty penny on the latest techno-gadget for your kid, and they end up more entertained by the cardboard box it came in.
 So maybe just skip straight ahead to the cardboard — because a paper towel roll is basically all you need to create this super-fun toy.

 Sure, crafting can sometimes seem like more effort than it's worth, but it is actually possible to keep it super-simple — and still make a stellar final product.
 Kids will love making this kaleidoscope almost as much as they'll enjoy playing with it afterward.

 The best part?
-It's a fun way to teach your kids about repurposing and upcycling.
-It's a win all the way around.
+This DIY toy is a fun way to teach your kids about repurposing and upcycling.
+Win-win-win.

 Use the marker to trace around the end of the paper towel roll on the clear plastic.

-Put a small amount of hot glue along the inside rim of the paper towel roll, then slide the plastic circle into the roll so that the glue holds it in place.
-(Caution — only adults should handle the hot glue gun.)
+Put a small amount of hot glue along the inside rim of the paper towel roll; then, slide the plastic circle into the roll so the glue holds it in place.
+(Caution: Only adults should handle the hot glue gun.)

 Start dropping the translucent beads into the paper towel roll.